Meet the WPP Team

 Yuxiao Sun

-Yuxiao is a PhD student in health economics at the London School of Hygiene and Tropical Medicine, working closely with Queen Mary University of London.
+Yuxiao is a PhD student in health economics at the London School of Hygiene and Tropical Medicine, working closely with QMUL.
 Her research focuses on model-based economic evaluation of genetic testing.
+Yuxiao completed her MSc in Health Economics at the University of York.
+She has experience conducting health economic evaluations and modeller as an RA at the University of Sheffield.

 Lucy Mitchinson